-(Not a Comcast/Xfinity customer?
-Then click your service provider tab above or on the left to find modems.)
+(Not a Comcast / Xfinity customer?
+Click your service provider tab above to find modems.)

 Comcast (Xfinity) Approved DOCSIS 3.0 and DOCSIS 2.0 Cable Modems